dacrhu/zabbix_plugins/zbx_docker_stats/README.md

-# Simple Docker Stats monitoring plugin for Zabbix
+# Simple Docker Stats monitoring plugin for Zabbix with Discovery

 This Zabbix plugin can monitoring your Docker containers via Docker Stats.
 It is a very simple solution for mixed servers where not only containers run (so running native agent).